castai/docs/docs/guides/gpu.md

         nvidia.com/gpu: 1
     ```

-- add toleration for GPU node:
+- add toleration for GPU node(*toleration is required because CASTA AI adds taint on GPU nodes so that expensive nodes could be used only by workloads that truly require GPUs*):

     ``` yaml
     spec: